comp195/spring-2021-final-project-ai-eye/README.md

 7) Project Poster

 Special Notes:
-Google Colab will be used
+Google Co-lab will be used
 Training datasets requires time